-This roundtable is part of the “Reclaiming Africa’s Early Post-Independence History” series, edited by Aishu Balaji, from Post-Colonialisms Today (PCT), a research and advocacy project of activist-intellectuals on the continent recapturing progressive thought and policies from early post-independence Africa to address contemporary development challenges.
+This article is part of the “Reclaiming Africa’s Early Post-Independence History” series from Post-Colonialisms Today, a research and advocacy project of activist-intellectuals on the continent recapturing progressive thought and policies from early post-independence Africa to address contemporary development challenges.
+It is adapted from a webinar of the same name, which you can watch here.
 Sign up for updates here.
-It is adapted from a webinar of the same name, which you can watch here.

 On the value of looking back to the early post-independence period as Africa grapples with the COVID-19 crisis

 Patrick Wayman is one of my favorite medievalists, he worked quite extensively on the Middle Ages and on pandemics and major crises, and he quite often says that major crises like pandemics and natural disasters don’t collapse systems or destroy them, they just expose the cracks that are inherent in the system.
 I think that’s exactly what COVID-19 has done, it has exposed the cracks of the neoliberal system.
 And so grappling with this crisis necessarily means grappling with the neoliberal and neo-colonial structures that have undermined an effective response, at which point it becomes useful to revisit the early post-independence period as a moment when governments, like that of Gamal Abdel Nasser, attempted to transform their countries relationship with the global economic system.
 In Egypt, there were a lot of internal limitations that ultimately proved fatal to Nasser’s project, leading to Anwar Sadat’s economic opening and the eventual triumph of neoliberalism with Hosni Mubarak’s facilitations.
 But it is of value to revisit the policies and thinking of that period in our present-day quest for alternatives.